Last Updated on 11 September, 2023 by Samuelsson

 Trading indicators are integral parts of most swing trading strategies.
 And with so many to choose from, it might be hard to decide which ones to combine for maximum efficiency.

-The best combination of trading indicators for swing trading depends on the type of trading strategy you trade.
-However, one universal truth is that it’s generally better to use trading indicators from varying indicator categories, rather than relying on several indicators from the same category.
+The best combination of swing trading indicators for swing trading depends on the type of trading strategy you trade.
+However, one universal truth is that it’s generally better to use trading indicators from varying categories, rather than relying on several indicators from the same category.

 In this guide to combining trading indicators for swing trading, we’ll look at what you need to know about the markets and trading strategy construction to create an effective mix of trading indicators!

 Before we start off discussing how to combine trading indicators, we’ll just touch on a very common mistake that’s made by many beginners.

 Indicator Redundancy: Using Too Many Indicators At Once